afknapping/diskurs/design/00-principles-and-constraints.md

 - There should be a clear prioritisation on what delivers the most value
   - Since there is no innovation to do inititally, the emphasis should be on quality of functionality, not quantity (Half, Not Half-Assed)
 - content-based, not screenbased media queries where possible
-- markup should be hackable and somewhat stable. state classes should be added to most outer related element. custom css is not needed for 1.0.
+- markup should be hackable and somewhat stable. state classes should be added to most outer related element. custom css is not needed for 1.0
+- everything must behave nicely when base font size is zoomed
+  - zoom ui is important, because there is no quick scaling for mobile browsers
+- it should work as PWA without browser chrome → needs back buttons then
+  - is that detectable with css?